Cream Vs Powder

 Well, a shimmer/metallic finish in a product falls under the light reflecting principle of well, reflecting light.
 So although a bronzer is designed to give you a hint of color in your complexion, the subtle shimmer it contains will help add a “glow” to your skin.

-While, a contouring product should be free of any shimmer (or light reflecting particles) if that makes sense?
-Basically the shimmer is fighting against the shading that your are trying to create!
+While a contouring product should be free of any shimmer (or light reflecting particles) if that makes sense?
+Basically, the shimmer is fighting against the shading that you are trying to create!

 Supply List for Contouring